mpascucci/music_grid_markdown/README.md

 5. Create your music markdown script (or download [the example one](script.txt)).

-6. In the terminal run this command: python -m musicmd script.txt this will generate an html file that you can open with your web browser.
+6. In the terminal run this command:

+		python -m musicmd script.txt

+	this will generate an html file that you can open with your web browser.

-	If you want to open a live preview that changes as you edit the script, then run python -m musicmd script.txt serve
+	If you want to open a live preview that changes as you edit the script, then run

+		python -m musicmd script.txt serve

 	Another option is to use an external preview, for example Atom's "Preview HTML" extension.
-In this case run python -m musicmd script.txt watch
+In this case run:

+		python -m musicmd script.txt watch

 	Then open both your script and the generated html file and start a preview.
 ## Music grid markdown syntax